insat3d/TOP/exercises/calc/v2/README.md

     3. Remove leading zeros
     4. Only one decimal in a number.
     5. Only one equal to in an equation.
-    6. If a malformed expression or incomplete expression is entered, show error message.
+    6. If a malformed expression or incomplete expression is entered, show error message. e.g:
-       1. Error cases: stray decimal e.g. "10."
+       1. Stray decimal e.g. "10."
        2. Divide by zero
        3. Operator without 2 numbers

 ## Concepts Learned/Used

-- Regex
+- Regex (capture and substitute)
 - Data attributes
 - Using external library (decimal.js)
 - Closest (DOM manipulation)